 4. Galouti Kebab

-I'm yet to discover a feeling as satisfying as some well-cooked, delicately seasoned Galouti Kebabs melting in your mouth at the first bite.
-Did you know, this delicious minced goat and papaya recipe was originally meant for a Nawab in Lucknow?
+We're yet to discover a feeling as satisfying as some well-cooked, delicately seasoned Galouti Kebabs, melting in your mouth at the first bite.
+Did you know, that this delicious minced goat and papaya deliciousness, was originally meant for a Nawab in Lucknow?
 Suffice it to say, the regal blend of flavours in the dish bears testimony to this origin story.
-We absolutely adore this Youtube recipe tutorial by Cook With Lubna, that makes the otherwise complicated process of making your own Galouti Kebabs, easy as ABC!

 5. Cajun Spiced Potato Wedges

-I'm not going to paint a false picture here, I have a very low tolerance for spice.
-But the fact that I still can't stop myself from gorging on spicy food packed with fiery flavours, proves just how addictive the taste can be.
+We're not going to paint a false picture here, we have a very low tolerance for spice.
+But the fact that we still can't stop gorging on spicy food packed with fiery flavours, proves just how addictive the taste can be.
 Light lagers and pale ales including IPA, will go down smoothly with the intense kick of Cajun seasoning, so mixing the spice with the crowd-favourite fare of potato wedges is a brilliant choice.
-Let Chej Sanjyot Keer take you through the process of making your own plate, in this Youtube recipe tutorial by Your Food Lab!

 6. Loaded Nachos

-Nachos and beer is a classic food-alcohol couple most of us have already taken a gander at, and it continues to be a safe choice to fall back on when you don't feel like trying something risky.
-The melange of Mexican flavours in a bowl of Nachos, complements the bitter blend in darker beer varieties fantastically.
+Nachos and beer are a classic food-alcohol couple and it continues to be a safe choice to fall back on when you don't feel like trying something risky.
+The melange of Mexican flavours in a bowl of Nachos complements the bitter blend in darker beer varieties fantastically.
 And when you add a generous helping of scrumptious toppings like cheese, olives, salsa and diced chicken to the mix, it's enough to get you drooling from afar.
-Learn how to make this ultimate party snack with the help of this thorough Youtube recipe tutorial by Food Ki Deewani!

 7. Peanut Salad

-The OG chakna for all alcoholic intents and purposes, some delicious masala-rich peanut salad is a perfect tidbit to throw in with sips of chilled beer.
-Peanuts can actually make the drink taste even better, the saltiness in the snack balancing the bitter flavour of your beer, and thus making it easier to guzzle down.
-There are several takes on the classic munchy, but the chatpata mix of peanuts, chopped tomatoes, onions and sev, is by far our favourite.
-Follow this incredibly informative Youtube recipe tutorial by Sanjeev Kapoor Khazana to fix yourself a bowl!
+The OG chakna for all alcoholic intents and purposes, some delicious masala-rich peanut salad, is a perfect tidbit to throw in with sips of chilled beer.
+Peanuts can actually make the drink taste even better.
+The saltiness in the snack balances the bitter flavour of your beer, making it easier to guzzle down.

 Also Read: 5 Homemade Twists To Your Favourite Tikki